How do I apply for your apprenticeship program?

 - Apply online at www.getpiping.com, fill out an application by the deadline.
 Must have $25 processing fee, payable by Credit card only.
 Also, must provide official photo I.D.

-What will the requirements be after passing the Math test?
+What will the requirements be after passing the Preview reading and Math assessment test?

-AFTER you pass the math test you will be notified by mail to provide the following:
+AFTER you pass the Reading and Math assessment, you will be notified by mail to provide the following:

 - Provide a copy of your high school transcript or a copy of your GED certificate with scores attached.
 High School transcript or GED scores must be unopened/sealed when received by the training school.

 - Submit to our office the three personal reference forms that you receive from the school’s office after they have been filled out by either a former employer or an acquaintance.
 The Apprenticeship Committee prefers that you do not use relatives as personal references.

 - Submit a copy of your certified Birth Certificate or provide an original birth certificate to be copied.

 - After you provide all documentation listed above, you will appear in person for a “personal interview” by the Joint Apprenticeship Committee on the date that has been scheduled for you.